cyberbotics/webots-doc/guide/object-obstacles.md

 Three steps with customizable height and color.
 This is not a physics-enabled object so it will not move when hit.

+### ThreeSteps Field Summary

+- `increment`: Defines the translation between each step.

+- `color`: Deines the color of the steps.